MicrosoftDocs/customer-insights/ci-docs/audience-insights/get-started.md

 1. Browse a growing catalog of [export options](export-destinations.md) where you can use the customer data.
 For example, to manage promotions or to reach out with digital marketing.

-1. Take a look at the integration options, for example, with the direct connection to the engagement insights capability of Customer Insights.
+1. Take a look at the integration options, for example, with the [direct connection to engagement insights](../engagement-insights/integrate-audience-insights-engagement-insights.md), a capability of Customer Insights.
 Or to other Dynamics 365 apps with the [Customer Card Add-in](customer-card-add-in.md).

 [!INCLUDE[footer-include](../includes/footer-banner.md)]